Stepan Topal: Political activity after 1995

 Gagauz autonomy was enshrined in the July 1994 Constitution of Moldova, in Article 111, which also provides for Transnistria's autonomy.
 Later, the Parliament of the Republic of Moldova adopted an even broader law, which confers a special autonomous status on Gagauzia as of 23 December 1994.
+It entered into force on 14 January 1995.

 After Gagauzia's autonomy was accepted by the Moldovan Parliament, the first round of elections for the post of Governor of Gagauzia took place on 25 May 1995, together with elections for the region's Popular Assembly.
 None of the four candidates for the governorship (Gheorghe Tabunșcic, Mihail Kendighelean, Dumitru Croitor and Stepan Topal) won the votes needed to be elected in the first round.
 Topal had not even managed to advance to the second round.

 From 1999 to 2002, Topal was the principal adviser to başkan Dumitru Croitor.
 In the 2001 Moldovan parliamentary election, Topal ran for a seat from Comrat on the lists of the Edinstvo electoral bloc, but the alliance won less than the 5% of the vote needed to secure parliamentary seats, so Topal was not elected.
 In 2002, he was one of the founders of the social-political movement Za Gagauziu!
 (For Gagauzia), formed in opposition to the ruling Communists.

 When snap elections for Governor of Gagauzia were held again on 6 October 2002, Topal ran again.
 However, the results were declared invalid, as only 41.43% of voters took part.
 When the election was repeated two weeks later, the local electoral commission barred Topal from running, citing irregularities in his filing papers.